LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning: Experiments

 For analysis, we further divide the test set into a human-validated (HV) subset and a non-validated (NV) subset, each comprising 50\% of the test data.
 Table~\ref{tab:main_summary} summarizes the main results.

-Across all model families, two consistent patterns emerge: (1) all models perform reasonably well on \textsc{AND} and moderately on \textsc{OR}, and (2) performance collapses on \textsc{NEITHER/NOR} in zero-and few-shot settings, even for the strongest LLMs.
+Across all open-source model families, two consistent patterns emerge: (1) all models perform reasonably well on \textsc{AND} and moderately on \textsc{OR}, and (2) performance collapses on \textsc{NEITHER/NOR} in zero- and few-shot settings, even for the strongest LLMs.
 Observed weaknesses are amplified in the \textsc{Mixed} condition, where different operators appear across options and models must implicitly infer the governing relation.
-F1 drops to 43–56\% for all few-shot models, suggesting that these models do not reliably maintain operator-level representations and instead revert to surface-level heuristics.
-In contrast, fine-tuned models achieve 83–93\% F1 across all operators, suggesting that the task is learnable with supervision and that zero- and few-shot failures, particularly on negation, reflect inference-time limitations rather than dataset artifacts.
+F1 drops to 43--56\% for all few-shot models, suggesting that these models do not reliably maintain operator-level representations and instead revert to surface-level heuristics.
+We observe the same qualitative trend for proprietary closed-source models evaluated in the zero-shot setting: they perform strongly on \textsc{AND}, moderately on \textsc{OR} and \textsc{Mixed}, and substantially worse on \textsc{NEITHER/NOR}.
+This consistency across open-weight and closed-source models suggests that the difficulty exposed by \LCQA\ is not specific to a particular model family, but reflects a broader challenge in composing plausibility under negation-based operators.
+In contrast, fine-tuned models achieve 83--95\% F1 across all operators, suggesting that the task is learnable with supervision and that zero- and few-shot failures, particularly on negation, reflect inference-time limitations rather than dataset artifacts.

+To further contextualize these results, we also report a small-scale human evaluation on the human-validated subset, using 10 examples per condition.
+Human accuracy is 0.90 on \textsc{AND}, 0.70 on \textsc{OR}, 0.70 on \textsc{NEITHER/NOR}, and 0.90 on \textsc{Mixed}.
+Although limited in scale, these results suggest that human performance does not exhibit the same collapse on \textsc{NEITHER/NOR} observed for zero-shot LLMs, supporting the view that the benchmark remains solvable by humans while exposing systematic model weaknesses.

+To better isolate the source of these failures, we perform a decomposition analysis that separates atomic plausibility estimation, operator grounding, and distractor competition.
+Results show that atomic plausibility alone does not explain the observed difficulty: on the human-validated subset, atomic plausibility classification accuracy is reasonably strong (79\%), but operator verification remains imperfect even with gold atomic labels (52\%--69\%), and accuracy degrades further once distractor composite options are introduced, with the largest drop observed for \textsc{NEITHER/NOR} (71\% to 47\%).
+This suggests that the challenge of \LCQA\ arises from the interaction of plausibility estimation, operator grounding, and distractor competition in the full multiple-choice setting.

-Additional results—including varying numbers of shots, prompting strategies, and performance on the NV split—are reported in Appendix~\ref{app:additional_results}.
-A comprehensive error analysis is also provided in Appendix~\ref{app:error_analysis}.
+Additional results—including varying numbers of shots, prompting strategies, performance on the NV split, and detailed task decomposition analyses—are reported in Apps.~\ref{app:additional_results} and ~\ref{app:decomp_analysis}.
+A comprehensive error analysis is provided in App.~\ref{app:error_analysis}.